luka-waronig/HiveDesktop/README.md

-Hive Desktop is a researcher- and operator-oriented desktop application for orchestrating secure, role-based AI agent swarms from a unified master control deck.
+Hive Desktop is a researcher- and operator-oriented desktop application for orchestrating secure, role-based AI agent swarms from a single master control deck.
 Achieve controlled multi-agent runtimes with operator-grade governance mechanisms and explainability.
 Manage sessions, swarms, and missions.
 Integrate your best chosen providers and models, investigate limits and bottlenecks of multi-agent coordination, and help develop the next frontiers of agentic AI scaling paradigms.

 Designed for:
 - Researchers exploring multi-agent coordination.